-The average salary for a Mid-Career Case Manager is $41,471.
+The average salary for a Mid-Career Case Manager is $43,607.

 Case managers can help recovering addicts, the elderly, ex-convicts, people with severe illnesses, or the impoverished.
 Case managers give people advice and guidance in areas that will help improve an individual’s life.
 A case manager will normally work very closely with health providers, such as general care practitioners, psychiatrists, and psychologists.
-When a case manager is assisting their client, there will usually be much interaction and communication with people on the client’s behalf…Read more

 Popular Employer Salaries for Case Manager